• Skip to primary navigation

 Facebooktwitterredditpinterestlinkedinmail

-The runaway star AE Aurigae, above and right of center, embedded in the Flaming Star Nebula (IC 405) in the constellation Auriga.
+The runaway star AE Aurigae, the bright star below center, embedded in the Flaming Star Nebula (IC 405) in the constellation Auriga.
+This image spans about 2 degrees on each edge.

-The Flaming Star Nebula (IC405) ranks as one of the showpiece sights in the northern constellation Auriga.
-This glowing emission nebula gains its energy from the star AE Aurigae, a 6th-magnitude massive blue-white star about 1,500 light years away.
+The Flaming Star Nebula (IC 405 or Caldwell 31) makes the must-see lists of many visual stargazers and astronomical imagers this time of year.
+This showpiece nebula in the northern constellation Auriga gains its energy from the star AE Aurigae, a 6th-magnitude massive blue-white star about 1,500 light years away.
 This brilliant star, which outshines our Sun by some 30,000 times, blasts out ultraviolet light that ionizes the cloud of hydrogen gas around the star.
-As the hydrogen atoms reassemble, they emit light at signature wavelengths of red and green light that make these nebulae so beautiful.
-Most such nebulae are energized by stars that formed within their densest and most opaque regions.
-But that’s not the case with the Flaming Star Nebula.
-AE Aurigae did not originate here; it’s just passing by chance through a cold cloud of hydrogen as it hurtles through the Milky Way, far removed from the place it was born [Read more…] about Runaway Stars
+As the hydrogen atoms reassemble, they emit light at visible wavelengths that make these nebulae so beautiful.
+IC 405 features a remarkably complex structure with knots of glowing gas that do indeed resemble starry flames frozen into the dark background sky.

 Share This: